overfocus/cya-llm/README.md

 Brought to you by Kevin Ferron of Kevin Ferron Tech Consultancy & Digital Agency

+Project is an example of using Rust & HTMX.

 ## Features

 - Dynamic story generation using AI